dftbplus/recipes/docs/reks/error-handling.rst

   --------------------------------------------------

 Thus, one can check the FONs for the PPS state become :math:`n_a` ~1.2 and :math:`n_b` ~0.8 in this example.
-As the orbital energies of frontier PPS and OSS orbitals are close each other, the user should increase the shift value as well as the number of ``MaxSCCIterations``.
+As the orbital energies of the active PPS and OSS orbitals are close each other, the user should increase the shift value as well as the number of ``MaxSCCIterations``.